ISO 8583

 ISO 8583 defines a message format and a communication flow so that different systems can exchange these transaction requests and responses.
 The vast majority of transactions made when a customer uses a card to make a payment in a store (EFTPOS) use ISO 8583 at some point in the communication chain, as do transactions made at ATMs.
 In particular, the Mastercard, Visa and Verve networks base their authorization communications on the ISO 8583 standard, as do many other institutions and networks.

 Although ISO 8583 defines a common standard, it is not typically used directly by systems or networks.
 It defines many standard fields (data elements) which remain the same in all systems or networks, and leaves a few additional fields for passing network-specific details.
-These fields are used by each network to adapt the standard for its own use with custom fields and custom usages.
+These fields are used by each network to adapt the standard for its own use with custom fields and custom usages like Proximity Cards.

 Introduction

 The ISO 8583 specification has three parts: